Field Crop Reporting Series

 The purpose of the field crop surveys is to obtain information on seeded and harvested field crop areas, average yields, production and on-farm stocks at strategic times over the course of a typical crop cycle, which ranges from spring to late fall.
 Therefore, the field crop surveys are conducted in March, June, July, November and December.

-Data release - Scheduled for February 5, 2020 (Stocks of principal field crops)
+Data release - Scheduled for December 3, 2020 (Production of principal field crops)

 - Questionnaire(s) and reporting guide(s)